I

 Autism masking can occur in multiple situations, but most often in social settings where an autistic person may feel pressure to conform to social norms and hide their traits.
 Some of the most common situations include:

-• Social and outdoor gatherings with others
+• Social and group gatherings with family members and friends

-• Job interviews
+• Workplaces and job interviews

 The Role of Masking in Managing Social Situations

+Masking can negatively impact people’s mental well-being.
+The pressure to mask autistic traits can contribute to developing challenges for people’s psychological and physical health, such as autistic burnout, panic attacks, depression and self-harm.
+Over the years, however, we have witnessed a growing recognition of the impact autism masking has on people’s mental health.
 The need for autism acceptance emphasises the necessity of accepting autistic people for who they are and embracing their autistic traits.
-This approach can help create an inclusive and understanding society that respects the diversity of autistic individuals.
+This approach creates opportunities for an inclusive and understanding society that respects the diversity of autistic people.

 The Impact on Mental Health

-Masking in autistic people has a significant impact on mental health.
-It can cause increased stress and feelings of intense pressure when in various social environments.
-For some autistic people, it could also instil feelings of inauthenticity and losing the sense of one’s true self.
-Research shows that about 4 in 10 autistic children develop some form of anxiety, while 7 in 10 autistic children develop other mental health ‘issues’, demonstrating the need for understanding and support.
+Research shows that about 4 in 10 autistic children at a young age develop some form of anxiety.
+In comparison, 7 in 10 autistic children develop other mental health issues, demonstrating the need for understanding and support.

-Impact on Self-Esteem
+Impact on Self-Esteem and Identity

 The impact of autistic masking on self-esteem can be profound and multifaceted.
 It can cause a variety of challenges, such as: